 Since color is among the fundamental visual stimuli in the human sequence of cognition, these questions are important.
-Color psychology has the answers.
+Brand color psychology has the answers.

-We’ve created a list of the 12 most commonly used colors in branding and logo design, along with the emotive guidelines for each.
+We’ve created a list of the 12 most commonly used colors in brand design, along with the emotive guidelines for each.
 Remember, none of these emotional responses are objectively fixed to any given color.

 Click on the image below to view larger version:

 Arguably the most stirring of colors, red’s effects on the psyche are not subtle.
 It’s therefore important that it be used carefully for branding purposes.
 Red has been shown to reduce analytical thinking—it speeds up and intensifies our reactions.
 There’s a reason why clearance sale prices are put on red tags.

 Athletes up against opponents wearing red are more likely to lose, and students tend to perform worse on tests if exposed to red beforehand.
 Red, after all, is the color of stop signs, grammatical mistakes, and negative finances.

 Red has the longest wavelength of all the colors, and so appears to be nearer than it actually is.
 It is the color of passion and romance.
 Red tends to increase the appetite and is used in a range of colorful terms centered on excitement: red-hot, red-handed, paint the town red, seeing red.Inside the U.S. red is associated with conservatism.
 Outside the country, it’s long been the banner color for communism and socialism.

 Other emotional traits linked to red include the following.